At a Glance

 “Because an ERP solution puts all of your data in one location, and there’s no longer the administrative burden of manual data entry, workers can finally focus on the responsibilities they were hired to complete,” according to Aptean.

 ERP data integration is critical, especially with companies modernizing their systems.
-Older products create data unique to its specific task.
+Older products create data unique to their specific task.
 Sharing data with systems from other companies is not easy.
 For example, having an inventory package producing barcodes for easy product identification from individual items to bulk lots is great.
 So is an integrated quality management platform.
 What’s not good is when the two don’t communicate, you won’t know how much product you have.

 Schedule a free consultation to learn more about ERP data management best practices.